wultra/powerauth-crypto/powerauth-docs/source/powerauth.md

 A typical use-case for PowerAuth 2.0 protocol would be assuring the security of a mobile banking application.
 User usually downloads a "blank" (non-personalized) mobile banking app from the mobile application market.
 Then, user activates (personalizes, using a key-exchange algorithm) the mobile banking using some application that is assumed secure, for example via the internet banking or via the branch kiosk system.
 Finally, user can use activated mobile banking application to create signed requests - to log in to mobile banking, send a payment, certify contracts, etc.

+## Basic definitions

+### Cryptographic functions

+Following basic cryptography algorithms and parameters are used in the PowerAuth 2.0 cryptography description:

+- **AES** - A symmetric key encryption algorithm, uses CBC mode and PKCS5 padding.
+It defines two operations:
+	- `byte[] encrypted = AES.encrypt(byte[] original, byte[] iv, SecretKey key)` - encrypt bytes using symmetric key with given initialization vector.
+	- `byte[] original = AES.decrypt(byte[] encrypted, byte[] iv, SecretKey key)` - decrypt bytes using symmetric key with given initialization vector.
+- **PBKDF2** - An algorithm for key stretching, converts a short password into long key by performing repeated hash iteration on the original data, HMAC-SHA1 algorithm is used for a pseudo-random function.
+Implementations must make sure resulting key is converted in format usable by AES algorithm.
+One method is defined for this algorithm:
+	- `SharedKey expandedKey = PBKDF2.expand(char[] password, byte[] salt, long iterations, long lengthInBits)` - stretch the password using given number of iterations to achieve key of given length in bits, use given salt.
+- **ECDSA** - An algorithm for elliptic curve based signatures, uses SHA256 hash algorithm.
+It defines two operations:
+	- `byte[] signature = ECDSA.sign(byte[] data, PrivateKey privateKey)` - compute signature of given data and private key.
+	- `boolean isValid = ECDSA.verify(byte[] data, byte[] signature, PublicKey publicKey)` - verify the signature for given data using a given public key.
+- **ECDH** - An algorithm for elliptic curve with Diffie-Helman key exchange, uses P256r1 curve.
+We define single operation on ECDH, a symmetric key deduction between parties A and B:
+	- `SecretKey secretKey = ECDH.phase(PrivateKey privateKeyA, PublicKey publicKeyB)`

+### Helper functions

+These functions are used in the pseudo-codes:

+- Key generators and utilities
+	- **KeyPair keyPair = KeyGenerator.randomKeyPair()** - Generate a new ECDH key pair using P256r1 elliptic curve.
+	- **byte[] privateKeyBytes = KeyConversion.getBytes(PrivateKey privKey)** - Get bytes from the ECDH key pair private key by encoding the Q value (the number defining the ECDH private key).
+	- **byte[] publicKeyBytes = KeyConversion.getBytes(PublicKey pubKey)** - Get bytes from the ECDH key pair public key by encoding the D value (the point defining the ECDH public key).
+	- **byte[] secretKeyBytes = KeyConversion.getBytes(SecretKey secretKey)** - Get bytes from the symmetric key (using getEncoded).
+	- **PrivateKey privateKey = KeyConversion.privateKeyFromBytes(byte[] privKeyBytes)** - Get ECDH key pair private key by decoding the bytes into the original Q value (the number defining the ECDH private key).
+	- **PublicKey publicKey = KeyConversion.publicKeyFromBytes(byte[] pubKeyBytes)** - Get ECDH key pair public key by decoding the bytes into the original D value (the point defining the ECDH public key).
+	- **SecretKey secretKey = KeyConversion.secretKeyFromBytes(byte[] secretKeyBytes)** - Create a symmetric key using provided bytes.
+- Random data generators
+	- **byte[] randomBytes = Generator.randomBytes(int N)** - Generate N random bytes using a secure random generator.
+	- **String randomBase32 Generator.randomBase32String(int N)** - Generate string in Base32 encoding with N characters using a secure random generator.
+	- **String uuid = Generator.randomUUUD()** - Generate a new UUID level 4 and return it in string representation.
+- Hashing and MAC functions.
+	- **byte[] signature = Mac.hmacSha256(SharedKey key, byte[] message)** - Compute HMAC-SHA256 signature for given message using provided symmetric key.
+	- **byte[] hash = Hash.sha256(byte[] original)** - Compute SHA256 hash of a given input.
+- Utility functions
+	- **byte[] truncatedBytes = ByteUtils.truncate(byte[] bytes, int N)** - Get last N bytes of given byte array.
+	- **int integer = ByteUtils.getInt(byte[4] bytes)** - Get integer from 4 byte long byte array.

 # PowerAuth Activation

 In PowerAuth 2.0, both client and server must first share the same shared master secret `KEY_MASTER_SECRET`.
 The `KEY_MASTER_SECRET` is a symmetric key that is used as a base for deriving the further purpose specific shared secret keys.
 These derived keys are then used for an HTTP request signing.
 In order to establish this shared master secret, a secure key exchange (or "activation") must take a place.